AB-CE/abce/docs/Walk_through.rst

-For example when in the action list `('household', 'consumption')` is called the consumption method is executed of each household agent is executed. **It is important not to overwrite abce's methods with the agents method.
-For example if one would call the :code:`consumption(self)` method below :code:`consume(self)`, abce's consume function would not work anymore.
+For example when in the action list `('household', 'consumption')` is called the consumption method is executed of each household agent is executed. **It is important not to overwrite abce's methods with the agents methods.** For example if one would call the :code:`consumption(self)` method below :code:`consume(self)`, abce's consume function would not work anymore.